mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Applications should typically set a very long or infinite socketTimeoutMS so they can wait for long-running MongoDB operations.

+Multi-threaded clients use distinct sockets for monitoring and for application operations.
 A socket used for monitoring does two things: it connects and calls ismaster.
 Both operations are fast on the server, so only network latency matters.
-Thus both operations MUST use connectTimeoutMS, since that is the value users supply to help the client guess if a server is down, based on users' knowledge of expected latencies on their networks.
+Thus both operations SHOULD use connectTimeoutMS, since that is the value users supply to help the client guess if a server is down, based on users' knowledge of expected latencies on their networks.